chrishuges/projectsWorkspace/sorensenLab/relatedToDlg2/sequencing20211104_ef1MetabolismSenPmid29873416/20211104File1_rawSequencingDataProcessing.md

 I will use [Salmon](https://github.com/COMBINE-lab/salmon) to do read quantification.
 There is a great info page for this tool [here](https://salmon.readthedocs.io/en/latest/).

-For library construction, it appears the authors used the [TruSeq RNA Library Prep Kit v2](https://www.illumina.com/products/by-type/sequencing-kits/library-prep-kits/truseq-rna-v2.html).
-This appears to be non-stranded, so we will leave HiSAT2 with default settings.
+For library construction, there was no indication of whether the library was stranded or not, so I will assume it wasn't.

 I will then use [samtools](http://www.htslib.org/) to prepare the files before using [FeatureCounts](http://subread.sourceforge.net/featureCounts.html) (part of [Subread](http://subread.sourceforge.net/)) for quantification.